 - Ingram Frizer: the personal servant and business agent of Marlowe’s patron, the wealthy Thomas Walsingham, cousin of the recently deceased Secretary of State, Sir Francis Walsingham, who had created the espionage service which protected Queen Elizabeth’s life from the on-going Catholic assassination plots.
 Thomas Walsingham had assisted his illustrious cousin as his right-hand man and was himself a master-spy.

 - Nicholas Skeres: a minor cog in the great Walsingham spy machine, who often assisted Poley.
 A shady character, who was, at this time, engaged in a double-dealing project with Ingram Frizer to fleece a naive young man of his money (termed “conny-catching” by the Elizabethans).
-In fact Skeres, Frizer and Poley were all skilful con-men and liars.
+In fact Skeres, Frizer and Poley were all skillful con-men and liars.

 - Christopher Marlowe: the famous poet-dramatist, who enjoyed both the friendship and the patronage of Thomas Walsingham and at whose estate, Scadbury in Kent, he was staying at the time of his arrest, having gone there to escape the plague in London.